LSU only Louisiana team, so far, to win in opening round of NCAA baseball tournament

 CHAPEL HILL, N.C. — LSU was the only Louisiana team to win its opening-round game in the NCAA baseball tournament, and the way the results fell Friday, two Louisiana teams will be eliminated Saturday.

-Louisiana Tech's rist-round result is still to be determined.
+Louisiana Tech's first-round result is still to be determined.

 Trending News